tymyrddin/purple/source/docs/distribution-networks/operating-context/operations-and-cadence/operational-priorities.md

 port area is cited as having reached by 2022 the growth that had been projected for the whole 2020-2030 decade ( investment plan).

-Hypothesis: congestion is not a future risk but a present constraint that is already shaping which customers can connect, and it concentrates geographically in the industrial and port zones.
+Which suggests congestion is not a future risk but a present constraint, already shaping which customers can connect, and concentrated geographically in the industrial and port zones.

 ## Electrification